BoldGrid/boldgrid-staging/README.md

 ## Changelog ##

+### 1.4.5 In progress ###
+* Bug fix:		JIRA WPB-3351	wp.template is not a function.
+* Bug fix:		JIRA WPB-2930	The slug 'primary-staging' is already in use by another term.

 ### 1.4.4 ###
 * Update:		JIRA WPB-3292	Updated plugin URI.
 * Bug fix:		JIRA WPB-3325	Error when searching and not logged in.